EtheaDev/MarkdownHelpViewer/README.md

 ## Release Notes ##

+29 Jun 2023: ver.
+1.1.0
+- Refactoring Folder/Source position (some files moved)
+- Renamed "Markdown" identifier to "Markdown"
+- Added Packages for other Delphi versions
+- Added "refresh" button to reload file content
+- Fix Resize performance
+- Added "RegisterMDViewerServerRoot" to automate loading content into the Component
+- Updated Component MarkdownViewer for autoloading content

 23 Jun 2023: ver.
 1.0.0

 - Viewer with lot of functions:
 - Full source code of Delphi Project (MDHelpViewer.dproj)
 - Support for Windows Light and Dark Themes
 - Settings available for easy customization of GUI
-- Unit MarkDownHelpViewer.pas for Delphi Applications
+- Unit MarkdownHelpViewer.pas for Delphi Applications

 ## Markdown Help Viewer in depth